Ninja Baseball Bat Man: Reception and legacy

 Despite being one of the top arcade hits of Japan while receiving good reviews from critics during its 1993 release, when compared to the sales of other kits sold at the time, it sold poorly in the Far East and especially North America.
 Of the 1042 units sold, only 50 units were sold in North America, making Ninja Baseball Bat Man quite rare (especially in the U.S.).
 Drew "was very disappointed with the effort by the US office".
 Despite all of this, the popularity of the arcade emulator MAME caused Ninja Baseball Bat Man to gain more popularity years later than it had when originally released.

 A year after its concept was created and a year before it was released, despite it being interesting in his opinion, Drew left the company in 1992 and moved to Data East USA.
 Because of that, he was unable to market nor manage any other input related to the game, but according to his interview with GameRoom, he now owns the rights to Ninja Baseball Bat Mans non-video game products, while Irem Japan owns the rights to its video game content.
+Drew currently works at Andamiro USA.